 - Head Rock Spotted in Mexico.

-We are currently investing in new tooling - expensive, but needed to make the leap to sell on Amazon and retail.
+We are currently investing in new tooling so we can make the leap to sell on Amazon and retail stores.
 The new tooling includes our logo on the face of the weight.
 We will also be better positioned for discounted team sales.

 Future goals include developing a 10 oz. version.
 That will be like having two lacrosse balls in your pocket.
 The slogans will write themselves.
 We also want to create a version strictly for women (our current, "Model A" can be adapted for women's sticks), and a goalie version.
 Lets GOoooooo!